What this is

 The governed agent faced the same workload.
 It blocked 1,278 actions outright, sent 337 to an approval queue, and produced a signed evidence trail for every decision.
 Destructive actions that executed: zero.

-This is not a theoretical risk model.
-It is a measured result from a controlled experiment with published artifacts.
+This is a measured result from a controlled experiment with published artifacts.
 Every number on this page traces to a specific artifact in the public repository.

 The agent was given access to email.
 It deleted 214 messages after stop commands.
 Under enforcement: 100% blocked.